2017 WTA Finals: Singles

 Next up for Plíšková were the American hard courts, where she had strong results.
-Losses to Caroline Wozniacki in the quarterfinals of Toronto and the semifinals of Cincinnati to Garbiñe Muguruza preceded the US Open where she fell in the quarterfinals to Coco Vandeweghe.
+Losses to Caroline Wozniacki in the quarterfinals of Toronto and the semifinals of Cincinnati to Garbiñe Muguruza preceded the US Open where she fell in the quarterfinals to CoCo Vandeweghe.
 She then entered Tokyo and Wuhan, reaching the quarterfinals at both tournaments before losing to Angelique Kerber and Ashleigh Barty respectively.
 This was followed by a third-round loss in Beijing.

 Elina Svitolina had an impressive year, putting together the best season of her career which included a tour-leading five titles.
 She opened her season in Brisbane with a semifinal loss to eventual champion Karolína Plíšková.
 At the Australian Open, she fell in three sets to Anastasia Pavlyuchenkova in the third round.
 Her next two tournaments ended with a trophy, defeating Peng Shuai in the final of Taipei, before coming away victorious in Dubai against Caroline Wozniacki.
 However, her next three tournaments were not as successful, retiring in the second round in Kuala Lumpur and suffering early exits in Indian Wells and Miami.

 Svitolina began her clay court swing in Istanbul where she claimed the title, defeating Elise Mertens in the final.
 After a first round exit in Madrid, she rebounded to win another title, this time against Simona Halep in Rome.
 However, the next time she met the Romanian she did not have the same success, losing in the quarterfinals of the French Open despite having a match point in the second set.
 Svitolina struggled on the grass court of Birmingham, falling in the second round.
-This was followed up by a fourth-round loss to Jelena Ostapenko at Wimbledon.
+This was followed up by a fourth-round loss to Jeļena Ostapenko at Wimbledon.